infraweave-io/infraweave/README.md

 **Key features of InfraWeave include:**

-- 🚀 Multi-Deploy Support: Define your infrastructure using CLI commands, Python scripts, or Kubernetes manifests, catering to diverse workflows.
+- **🚀 Multi-Deploy Support**: Define your infrastructure using CLI commands, Python scripts, or Kubernetes manifests, catering to diverse workflows.

-- ⚙️ Terraform Engine: Harness the reliability and flexibility of Terraform, a battle-tested tool for infrastructure provisioning.
+- **⚙️ Terraform Engine**: Harness the reliability and flexibility of Terraform, a battle-tested tool for infrastructure provisioning.

-- 🔗 Seamless Integrations: Fully integrates with the Backstage Developer Portal and offers an API for custom integrations.
+- **🔗 Seamless Integrations**: Fully integrates with the Backstage Developer Portal and offers an API for custom integrations.

-- 👩‍💻 Platform-Friendly: Enables platform teams to publish, test, and upgrade existing Terraform modules effortlessly.
+- **👩‍💻 Platform-Friendly**: Enables platform teams to publish, test, and upgrade existing Terraform modules effortlessly.

-- 💡 Developer-First Deployment: Simplifies infrastructure deployment for developers using prebuilt, reusable modules.
+- **💡 Developer-First Deployment**: Simplifies infrastructure deployment for developers using prebuilt, reusable modules.

-- 📄 Code-Coupled Documentation: Ensures documentation stays accurate and aligned by directly integrating it with Terraform code and module/stack manifests.
+- **📄 Code-Coupled Documentation**: Ensures documentation stays accurate and aligned by directly integrating it with Terraform code and module/stack manifests.

-- 🤝 Collaborative Stacks: Facilitate collaboration by building tailored stacks for teams, ensuring safe and seamless upgrades.
+- **🤝 Collaborative Stacks**: Facilitate collaboration by building tailored stacks for teams, ensuring safe and seamless upgrades.

-- 🛠️ Minimal Maintenance: Leverages a minimal set of managed services to significantly reduce operational overhead.
+- **🛠️ Minimal Maintenance**: Leverages a minimal set of managed services to significantly reduce operational overhead.

-- 📈 Scalable by Design: Built to scale seamlessly with cloud infrastructure, supporting everything from small projects to enterprise-level deployments.
+- **📈 Scalable by Design**: Built to scale seamlessly with cloud infrastructure, supporting everything from small projects to enterprise-level deployments.

-- 💸 Cost-Efficient: Optimized for usage, typically costing only a few dollars per month, making it accessible for teams of all sizes.
+- **💸 Cost-Efficient**: Optimized for usage, typically costing only a few dollars per month, making it accessible for teams of all sizes.

-- 🌟 Open Source: Join a thriving community to shape the future of infrastructure together—let’s build it collaboratively! 🎉
+- **🌟 Open Source**: Join a thriving community to shape the future of infrastructure together—let’s build it collaboratively! 🎉

 View the [features](https://preview.infraweave.io/core-concepts/key-features/) and [documentation](https://preview.infraweave.io/core-concepts/overview/).